10 Best Free Customer Service Software in 2026 (Ranked & Compared)

 Key capabilities of a website chatbot:

-• Deflecting FAQs (First-Line Support): Chatbots answer routine, high-volume questions instantly.
+- Deflecting FAQs (First-Line Support): Chatbots answer routine, high-volume questions instantly.
 This frees up human agents to focus on complex, high-priority issues.

-• Lead Capture and Qualification: They proactively engage visitors and collect contact information.
+- Lead Capture and Qualification: They proactively engage visitors and collect contact information.
 The bot can qualify leads based on answers, passing high-value prospects directly to a sales team.

-• 24/7 Availability: Chatbots never sleep or take breaks.
+- 24/7 Availability: Chatbots never sleep or take breaks.
 They ensure customers can always find an answer, regardless of time zone.

-• Contextual Greeting and Navigation: Bots can greet visitors based on the page they are viewing.
+- Contextual Greeting and Navigation: Bots can greet visitors based on the page they are viewing.
 They can guide the user to relevant documentation or product pages.

-• Ticket Creation and Escalation: When a bot cannot resolve an issue, it collects all necessary context.
+- Ticket Creation and Escalation: When a bot cannot resolve an issue, it collects all necessary context.
 It then creates a pre-populated ticket in a help desk system like Jira or Zendesk for human follow-up.

-The 10 Best Free Customer Service Platforms
+List of 10 Best Free Customer Service Software

 1. Enjo: Best for Unlimited Team Growth & AI Automation